monsoonmaelstrom/book2/book2.md

 “If it was you, Hazel would try,” he says.

 I know she would.
-At least I can be sure that if this is the wrong move, and it makes the situation worse, we’ll both just end up dead.
+At least I can be sure that if this is the wrong move, and it makes the situation worse, we’ll both end up dead.
 I won’t have to live knowing I made the wrong decision and caused her death.

 “Fine,” I mutter.
 “I’ll try it.
 How hard do you think I should… pull on it?”